 We will assess risk of bias for each included study using the Cochrane Collaboration 'Risk of bias' assessment tool which includes sequence generation, allocation concealment, blinding, incomplete outcome data and loss to follow-up, selective outcome reporting and other issues.

-32 The review authors (GL and YZ) will rate each domain of the included studies as having low, high or unclear risk of bias.
+The reviewers (GL and YZ) will rate each domain of the included studies as having low, high or unclear risk of bias.
 We will discuss any disagreement in the assessment of risk of bias to reach a consensus.